Qwe1rty/NodeDial/README.md

 [...]
 INFO replication.RaftFSM - Committing node add entry, node c6518456f35b64e33b4302c14f33af4a41a13ca517e176ab50aeefe2b8fc98ac officially invited to cluster
 ```

-## Raft Cluster Operations

-Overall, the normal workflow for multiple nodes are the same as when there's just one, except that the leader has to
+Overall, the typical workflow for when there's multiple nodes are the same as when there's just one, except that
-reach out to the cluster and confirm with a majority of nodes every time it wants to write something.
+the leader has to reach out to the cluster and confirm with a majority of nodes every time it wants to write something.

-**_Section under construction!
-Please come back another time_**
+The log walkthrough for the log entry replication process is quite long, so I've moved it over to the
+[project/logSamples](log samples) subfolder, where you'll find annotated explanations about cluster operations
+in a 3-node cluster titled `log_sample_2-leader.md`, `log_sample_2-follower1.md`, and `log_sample_2-follower2.md`

+This example goes over Raft cluster joining, replicating log entries from both the leader and follower side, and
+the subsequent stable cluster state where all followers receive a steady stream of heartbeat messages and no
+new elections occur.

 ---
 ## Additional Build Setup Notes